DLBPointon/fasta-fixa/README.md

 ### SORT

 Re-sort a fasta by Length, Length and Sex Chromosomes at the top, Length and Sex Chromosomes at the bottom.
+Currently, this works by loading the fasta into memory before the re-sorting.